sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/dirty_database.md

   * The `dirty` column indicates whether a migration is in-process, and
   * The `version` column indicates the version of the migration the database is on or converting to.
   * On startup, frontend will abort if the `dirty` column is set to true.
 (The table has only one row.)
-* If frontend fails at startup with a complaint about a dirty migration, a migration was started but not recorded as completing.
+* If frontend fails at startup with a complaint about a dirty migration, a migration failed to complete.
-  * It’s possible that one or more commands from the migration ran successfully.
+  * Each migration is wrapped in a transaction, so either all the changes that a migration makes are committed or none are.
 * Do not mark the migration table as clean if you have not verified that the migration was successfully completed.
 * To check the state of the migration table:
   * `SELECT * FROM schema_migrations;`